freywaid/dotted/README.md

 ### The key-value filter

 You may filter by key-value to narrow your result set.
-You may use key or bracketed fields.
+You may use with __key__ or __bracketed__ fields.

-A key-value field on key field looks like: `keyfield.key1=value1,key2=value2...`.
+A key-value field on __key__ field looks like: `keyfield.key1=value1,key2=value2...`.
 This will return all key-value matches on a subordinate dict-like object.
 For example,

     >>> d = {
     ...    'a': {